-Flooring can take a significant slice of the budget available for a kitchen so being aware of kitchen flooring costs at the start of the design of a new scheme is key to preventing overspend.
+Being aware of kitchen flooring costs at the start of the design of a new scheme is key to preventing overspend, as flooring can take a significant slice of the budget available for a kitchen.

-The floor makes a notable aesthetic contribution to a new kitchen, too, as well as having to deliver sufficient durability, and suit your lifestyle and the composition of your household when it comes to ease of cleaning and maintenance.
+Kitchen flooring makes a notable aesthetic contribution to a new scheme, as well as having to deliver sufficient durability, and suit your lifestyle and the composition of your household when it comes to ease of cleaning and maintenance.

-To assist you in bringing in your new kitchen at the right price, we’ve researched the cost of the top flooring choices for the kitchen to answer the question which material is best for my budget?
+To assist you in bringing in your kitchen ideas at the right price, we’ve researched the cost of the top kitchen flooring choices to answer the question, which material is best for my budget?

 How much does it cost to replace a kitchen floor?